-- Report to work as scheduled and seek approval from their supervisors in advance for any changes to the established work schedule, including the use of leave and late or early arrivals and departures; - Perform assigned duties and responsibilities with the highest degree of public trust; - Devote full effort to job responsibilities during work hours; - Maintain the qualifications and certifications, licensure, and/or training requirements identified for their positions; - Demonstrate respect for the University and toward university coworkers, supervisors, managers, subordinates, residential clients, students, and customers; - Use state equipment, time, and resources judiciously and as authorized; - Support efforts that ensure a safe and healthy work environment; - Use leave and related employee benefits in the manner for which they were intended; - Resolve work-related issues and disputes in a professional manner and through established business processes; - Meet or exceed established job performance expectations; - Make work-related decisions and/or take actions that are in the best interest of the University; - Comply with the letter and spirit of all State and University policies and procedures, the Conflict of Interest Act, and Commonwealth laws and regulations; - Report circumstances or concerns that may affect satisfactory work performance to management, including any inappropriate (fraudulent, illegal, unethical) activities of other employees; - Obtain approval from their supervisor prior to accepting outside employment; - Obtain approval from their supervisor prior to working overtime, if non-exempt from the Fair Labor Standards Act (FLSA); - Work cooperatively to achieve work, unit, and University goals and objectives; and - Conduct themselves at all times in a manner that supports the mission of the University and the performance of their duties; - Demonstrate the ODU Service Standards misconduct or performance problems or when an employee commits a more serious offense.
-Written Neotices are organized into three groups according to the severity of the misconduct or behavior.
+Report to work as scheduled and seek approval from their supervisors in advance for any changes to the established work schedule, including the use of leave and late or early arrivals and departures;

+- Perform assigned duties and responsibilities with the highest degree of public trust; - Devote full effort to job responsibilities during work hours; - Maintain the qualifications and certifications, licensure, and/or training requirements identified for their positions; - Demonstrate respect for the University and toward university coworkers, supervisors, managers, subordinates, residential clients, students, and customers; - Use state equipment, time, and resources judiciously and as authorized; - Support efforts that ensure a safe and healthy work environment; - Use leave and related employee benefits in the manner for which they were intended; - Resolve work-related issues and disputes in a professional manner and through established business processes; - Meet or exceed established job performance expectations; - Make work-related decisions and/or take actions that are in the best interest of the University; - Comply with the letter and spirit of all State and University policies and procedures, the Conflict of Interest Act, and Commonwealth laws and regulations; - Report circumstances or concerns that may affect satisfactory work performance to management, including any inappropriate (fraudulent, illegal, unethical) activities of other employees; - Obtain approval from their supervisor prior to accepting outside employment; - Obtain approval from their supervisor prior to working overtime, if non-exempt from the Fair Labor Standards Act (FLSA); - Work cooperatively to achieve work, unit, and University goals and objectives; and - Conduct themselves at all times in a manner that supports the mission of the University and the performance of their duties; - Demonstrate the ODU Service Standards

+Unacceptable performance and/or behavior shall be addressed progressively.
+Progressive discipline may include informal verbal counseling, formal written counseling or a written notice (formal discipline).
+Formal discipline may be issued when counseling has failed to correct misconduct or performance problems or when an employee commits a more serious offense.
+Written notices are organized into three groups according to the severity of the misconduct or behavior.
 Mitigating and aggravating circumstances should be considered when determining if the offense warrants a Group I (least severe), Group II or Group III (most severe) corrective action.

-Unacceptable performance and/or behavior shall be addressed progressively.
-Progressive discipline may include informal verbal counseling, formal written counseling or a Www.ritten Nacional discipline).
-Formal discipline may be issued when counseling has failed to correct

-Written Nnotices may be accompanied by additional actions including suspension, demotion or transfer with reduced responsibilities and a disciplinary salary action, a transfer to an equivalent position in a different work area, or termination.
-Although supervisors may suggest remedial training, referral to the Employee Assistance Program, and other options in lieu of formal disciplinary action, these suggestions may also be included in Wwritten Nnotices and thus become part of the formal disciplinary action.
+Written notices may be accompanied by additional actions including suspension, demotion or transfer with reduced responsibilities and a disciplinary salary action, a transfer to an equivalent position in a different work area, or termination.
+Although supervisors may suggest remedial training, referral to the Employee Assistance Program, and other options in lieu of formal disciplinary action, these suggestions may also be included in written notices and thus become part of the formal disciplinary action.

-Prior to the issuance of any Wwritten Nnotice, an employee shall be given oral or Wwritten Nnotice of the offense, an explanation of the University's evidence in support of the charge, management's intended action and a reasonable opportunity to respond to the charges.
+Prior to the issuance of any written notice, an employee shall be given oral or written notice of the offense, an explanation of the University's evidence in support of the charge, management's intended action and a reasonable opportunity to respond to the charges.